-On September 16, 2014, Governor Edmund G. Brown Jr. signed historic legislation to strengthen local management and monitoring of groundwater basins most critical to the state's water needs.
-The three bills, Senate Bill 1168 (Pavley), Assembly Bill 1739 (Dickinson), and Senate Bill 1319 (Pavley), together makeup the Sustainable Groundwater Management Act.
-The act establishes phased requirements for high and medium priority basins to adopt groundwater sustainability plans, depending on whether or not a basin is in critical overdraft.
+Senate Bill 1168, Assembly Bill 1739, and Senate Bill 1319: Sustainable Groundwater Management Act phased requirements for high and medium priority basins to adopt groundwater sustainability plans, depending on whether or not a basin is in critical overdraft.
 The act requires locally controlled groundwater sustainability agencies to adopt groundwater sustainability plans by January 31, 2020, for all high or medium priority basins in overdraft condition and by January 31, 2022, for all other high and medium priority basins unless the basin is legally adjudicated or otherwise managed sustainably.